vlang/pdf/README.md

 #### Page format and creation

-When we have our PDF we need to create the page or the pages.
-The page can have a lot of parameters like: dimensions, flag that indicate if we want the **vPDF** do automatically the objects creation or we want do it manually etc.
+Once we have our PDF initialized, we need to create the page or the pages.
+The page can have a lot of parameters like: dimensions, flag to indicate if we want the **vPDF** do automatically the objects creation or we want do it manually, etc.

-For this example we use the simplest configuration possible:
+For this example, we've used the simplest configuration possible:

--  `format:` we will create an ISO A4 page (210 x 297 mm), we will tell to **vPDF** that for the operations in the page we will use millimeters.
+-  `format:` create an ISO A4 page (210 x 297 mm)
+  	* Note: <small>we will have to tell **vPDF** to use millimeters for operations on the page later on</small>
-- `gen_content_obj:` we want the **vPDF** willcare abiut the creation of the page objects.
+- `gen_content_obj:` tells **vPDF** to handle  the creation of the page objects.
-- `compress:` we don't want that the objects will be compressed by default.
+- `compress:` signals **vPDF** not to compress objects by default.

 ```v
 page_n := doc.create_page({